yichenroy/com-liferay-poshi-runner/pql.markdown

 The above query will group all test commands (i.e. PortalSmoke#Smoke) that have the poshi properties of 'portal.acceptance' set to 'true', and have the 'testray.main.component.name' of 'Web Content Display' or 'Web Content Administration' into a list of test commands to be ran for a particular Jenkins job.

-## Test Queries
+## Testing Queries
-In order to test a query do the following within your 'liferay-portal' repository.
+In order to test a query do the following within the root directory of a local 'liferay-portal' repository.

-1. (Optional) Add the property 'test.batch.property.query' to your 'test.${COMPUTERNAME}.properties':
+1. (Optional) Add the property 'test.batch.property.query' to a 'test.${COMPUTERNAME}.properties':

 	```
 	test.batch.property.query=\